wpswings/points-and-rewards-for-woocommerce/readme.md

 * WooCommerce store owners use the customer's loyalty points plugin is compatible with the WordPress Multilingual (WPML) plugin for localization of the rewards plugin’s strings

-* WooCommerce points and reward plugin is compatible with PayPal for operating secure online payments.
+* WooCommerce points and reward plugin is compatible with [**WooCommerce PayPal Payment**](https://wordpress.org/plugins/woocommerce-paypal-payments/) for operating secure online payments.

+* [**Elementor Page Builder**](https://wordpress.org/plugins/elementor/) is compatible with the Points and Rewards for WooCommerce plugin.
+This compatibility lets you use Elementor’s capabilities to add “apply points” snippets to the cart page and checkout page efficiently.

 ## WHAT PREMIUM VERSION OF WOOCOMMERCE POINTS AND REWARDS OFFERS: